When does the menopause usually start?

 Your periods may become irregular during this phase, and it’s when you’re most likely to get menopausal symptoms.
 This can last for several years – although it varies greatly between women, and can be as little as a few months.

 How do you know if the menopause has started?

-How does the menopause affect women?
+How will the menopause affect me?

-- poor sleep
+- disturbed sleep

 - loss of interest in sex

-- fatigue and difficulty concentrating
+- difficulty concentrating and remembering things

 What can women do to have a better experience of the menopause?